Martin Truex Jr. through the years

 Chris Graythen | Getty Images

-2019: At the end of the season, Pearn elected to step away from the No. 19 team.
+2019: At the end of the season, Cole Pearn elected to step away from the No. 19 team.
 Together, he and Truex had teamed up for the 2017 championship and 24 wins in five seasons.
-James Small will be the team's crew chief in 2020.
+James Small would be the team's crew chief in 2020.

 Jared C. Tilton | Getty Images

-2020: Truex nabbed another win at Martinsville marking his lone win in his first season with crew chief James Small.
+2020: Truex nabbed another win at Martinsville Speedway, marking his lone win in his first season with James Small.
 Truex reached the Round of 8 in the playoffs and finished seventh in the final standings.